-The directors of Dalriada Trustees Limited ("Dalriada") are D N Copeland (resigned 30 September 2022), R D Fogarty, C M Johnstone (resigned 29 April 2022), A B Kennett, T Lukic, C J Roberts, B D Spence, K S Stafford (appointed 6 June 2022) and V Vassou.
-The directors of Dalriada were appointed in accordance with that company's Memorandum and Articles of Association.
+The directors of Dairiada Trustees Limited ("Dairiada") are D N Copeland, R D Fogarty, C M Johnstone, A B Kennett, T Lukic, C J Roberts, B D Spence and V Vassou.
+The directors of Dairiada were appointed in accordance with that company's Memorandum and Articles of Association.

 In accordance with the provisions of the Pensions Act 1995 as amended, The Pensions Regulator has the power to appoint an independent trustee.
-Dalriada was so appointed, with exclusive powers, on 13 June 2013 under Section 7 of the Pensions Act 1995 and may only be removed by The Pensions Regulator.
+Dalriada was so appointed, with exclusive powers, on 13 June 2013 under Section 7 of the Pensions Act 1995, and may only be removed by The Pensions Regulator.